Swordfish90/cool-retro-term/README.md

 to install precompiled from community repository.

-**Gentoo** users can now install the fourth release "1.1.1" from the official Gentoo reopistory:
+**Gentoo** users can now install the fourth release "1.1.1" from the official Gentoo repository:

     emerge x11-terms/cool-retro-term